Concordium/concordium.github.io/source/testnet/guides/get-started.rst

       :width: 32%
       :align: center

-The three steps mentioned above is:
+The three steps mentioned above are:

 1. Naming of your initial account
 2. Naming your identity